Headlight Replacement & Repairs & Calibration in Colchester

 Headlamps are attached to the front of a vehicle and light the road in front of you.
 Headlamps, or headlights as are more commonly called, not only guide you in the dark making the road safer, but they also assist in avoiding potentially dangerous hazards and warn other drivers.

 Having your vehicle’s headlights adjusted and aligned is often overlooked for its importance.
 Many of us have had that glare from other vehicles that impair our vision on the road.
 This is a sign that the headlights have not been correctly aligned.
 Replacing the bulb in your vehicle can also alter the alignment of the lights which can be an automatic fail in an MOT test.

 Many new vehicles no longer let you adjust your own headlights and have been replaced with a self-leveling system.
 A self-leveling system adjusts the height and levels of the lights keeping them aimed towards the road.
 The self-leveling headlights have a sensor that senses if the vehicle is in a level position or not.
 A good way to explain this would be when driving over speed bumps or a bridge, the headlights would automatically stay pointing up towards the sky, but the sensors read the position of the vehicle and keep the headlights pointing towards the ground, thus not blinding oncoming vehicles.

 There are 3 types of headlights: Halogen, Xenon and Matrix LED.

 Halogen headlights are the most popular headlights on the road.
 It’s no surprise that we see them a lot for our headlight replacement service in Colchester!
-They are the older type of lights that are now seeing them replaced with Matrix LED’s.
+They are the older type of lights that are now seeing them replaced with Matrix LEDs.
 This is due to the halogen’s poor energy efficiency and life cycle.
 LED, which stands for Light Emitting Diode, has now replaced the halogen bulb in most new cars and sees lights on vehicles even during the day.